Loose parts and authentic play experiences for children are two vitally important initiatives at Fairy Dust Teaching.

 The list goes on and on…

-Let’s take a deeper look at some individual invitations and provocations to see specifically what learning objectives are really being met.
+Let’s take a deeper look at some play invitations and provocations to see specifically what learning objectives are really being met.
 The opportunities are endless and specific to your group of children.

 Outdoor Loose Parts Play